 (Now we that know the dangers of climate change, a carbon tax

-In the context of a labour subsidy policy, however, a model of the economy in which there is only one labour sector misses one 0f the most important features of unemployment: most at the unemployed come from low-paid occupations.
+In the context of a labour subsidy policy, however, a model of the economy in which there is only one labour sector misses one of the most important features of unemployment: most of the unemployed come from low-paid occupations.
 So while schemes which subsidise all labour equally are not likely to be successful those which aim the subsidy at the lower-paid sectors appear more hopeful.

 To get an approximate estimate of the effect of such policies, a small computer programme has been designed, based on a simple model of the economy with five labour sectors.
 The programme ensures that the tax and subsidy scheme is self financing, balancing the subsidy paid out against extra taxes collected. plus the savings made by the exchequer when extra employment is created.
 These savings include unemployment benefit which is no longer paid when someone ceases to be unemployed, plus the extra taxes which are collected when a worker is in employment.
 The savings are estimated at 70 per cent of the working wage.